 Purists say that, like some crooked boxer, Charlies Angels took a dive in the third.
 It definitely kind of peters off after occasional flashes of the old magic.
 The Angels had been around long enough now, one guesses, they figured they could take 'er easy.
 EASY!?
 How else had they been taking it?
 Old plot lines from old Spelling cop shows began to resurface.
 Kate Jackson left at the end, replaced for season four in a stunningly wrong move by high end London model Shelly Hack.
 Way too skinny and posh for the mellow LA vibe of the Ladd and Smith, by the end of season four, Hack too was gone.
 And in the end of season four, the last two-part finale, came the very cool and enchanting Tanya Roberts.
 Critics all say that if she came in on season four instead of Hack then it might still be running today.
 Roberts, man - those aquamarine purple eyes --is a cool hip goddess as natural a fit for the Angels as the day is long.
 But it was just too late.

 But first, season three, episode by episode, in all their sporadically competent glory.
-This is the season wherein, even Sabrina still in the mix, the Angels seemed to be forgetting how to do their job.
-No longer able to defend themselves, or think on their feet, they fell victim to lazy writing, wherein old plots from when cop shows were sometimes a half hour (ala Spelling's Honey West), they felt really stretched and empty.
-Allergic to guns, void of moxy, the girls depended on lazy machinations and cross-cutting to see them through.
-Thanks to the wavering attention of overtaxed screenwriters like the "Selznick of Spelling" Ernest Lakso, there's no shortage of easy 'going nowhere slow' old hammy show biz types meandering around the edges of scenes, hamming it up for, presumably, SAG scale and the chance to feel wanted again.
+This is the season wherein, even with Sabrina still in the mix, the Angels seemed to be forgetting how to do their job.
+No longer able to defend themselves, or think on their feet, they fell victim to lazy writing, Old plots were borrowed from Spelling's Honey West, a half-hour, quick-moving series; at an hour, they felt really stretched and empty.
+Allergic to guns, void of moxy, the girls depended on time and again on convenient coincidental machinations and cross-cutting to see them through.
+Thanks to the wavering attention of overtaxed screenwriters like the "Selznick of Spelling" Ernest Lakso, there's also no shortage of easy 'going nowhere slow' old hammy show biz types meandering around the edges of scenes, mugging indiscriminately for, presumably, SAG scale and the chance to get back under the studio roofs like the old times.

 Pros: Surprisingly adult references to prostitution and blackmail; Kelly looks hot in dancer tights (and loves to get the chance to show her high kicks) and she gets to come on strong to Vic Morrow as a rival casino owner suspect, scaring him mightily.
 Poor Vic would be dead in just two years due to a helicopter accident on the set of the Twilight Zone movie, so savor his greatness.